 Dr. Dan Dudek is one of the world's leading experts in developing cap-and-trade programs to reduce pollution at the lowest possible cost.
 He is widely credited with developing the cap-and-trade model that led to dramatic reductions in sulfur dioxide, the leading cause of acid rain, in the United States.

-Dan now leads EDF’s China office, where he designs carbon demonstration projects and develops market mechanisms to address large-scale environmental problems.
+Dan now leads EDF's China Program to help China design a national carbon emissions trading system and apply market mechanisms to address large-scale environmental problems.

 Dan focuses on market-based instruments for environmental protection, emissions cap-and-trade programs, environmental governance, and environmental commodities markets.

 - Member, China Council for International Cooperation on Environment and Development, June 2007- present.

 - Advisor, Foreign Experts Advisory Committee, State Administration of Foreign Experts Affairs, February 2014 – present.

 - Market Advisory Committee, California Environmental Protection Agency, January – June 2007.

 - Senior Adviser, Policy Research Center, Ministry of Environment, People's Republic of China, 2005 – present.

 - Co-Director, Reform of Penalties for Non-Compliance, Bureau of Enforcement and Supervision, Ministry of Environment, People's Republic of China, April 2004 – present.

 - Co-Chair, Environmental Governance Task Force, China Council for International Cooperation on Environment and Development, June 2005 – November 2006.